 - Adhere to robots.txt and ToS

-- Utilize publicly available or open data sources
+- Use public or open data sources

 7. Handling Large-Scale Data Scraping